linolayani/linoleparquet.github.io/content/posts/2022/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/index.md

 ## Using ENTRYPOINT and CMD together

 The `CMD` instruction can complete the `ENTRYPOINT` instruction.
-Let’s take an exemple.
-We re-use the Dockerfile wroten before, and append the line `CMD[“HOME”]` at the end.
+Let’s take an example.
+We re-use the Dockerfile written before, and append the line `CMD[“HOME”]` at the end.

 ![image](/posts/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/images/5.png#center)